There are so many examples of symmetry in nature, from the perfectly matched halves of a leaf down to the tiny perfectly symmetrical snowflake.

 Have your kids learned the concept of warm and cool colors yet?
 Basically, you split your color wheel in half.
 The hemisphere with orange, yellow, and red are your warm colors and the hemisphere with purple, blue, and green are your cool colors.

-For this project, we’re going to color half of our symmetry butterfly with warm colors and the other half with cool colors.
+For this project, we’re going to color half of our butterfly symmetry art with warm colors and the other half with cool colors.

 There’s no right or wrong way to do this part of the project.
 You can get detailed like my oldest daughter who included snowflakes in the background of the cool half and suns in the background of the warm half.